wordplate/wordplate.github.io/docs/introduction.md

 #### Getting Started

 To give WordPlate a spin, go to the [Installation](docs/installation) page.
-You’ll need a server with PHP 7.1+ and MySQL 5.5+.
+You'll need a server with PHP 7.1+ and MySQL 5.5+.

 {% include youtube.html %}